denisabd/narrator/README.md

 cat(summarization)
 ```

-Total Sales of 38790478.4 have been achieved by the company across all
-regions.
-NA and EMEA are the top regions with sales figures of
+Company’s total sales reach 38790478.4.
+North America leads with 46.6%
+of total sales, followed by EMEA with 34.9%.
+Notable product categories
+in NA are Food & Beverage and Electronics, generating 40.9% and 21% of
-18079736.4 and 13555412.7, respectively.
-Food & Beverage and Electronics
+sales, respectively.
+In EMEA, Food & Beverage and Electronics account
-are the leading products, with impressive sales figures in both regions
-driving the market share.
-They account for 40.1% and 22.2% of the market
+for 38.8% and 23.5% of sales, respectively.
+Food & Beverage is the
-share respectively, combining to contribute to the overall success.
+dominant category across all regions, generating 40.1% of total outlying
+sales.
+Electronics follow with 22.2%.

 # Python